There are 4 GED subtests, and each of these subtests takes between 70 to 150 minutes.

 The GED exam is available in English and Spanish and at some test centers in French as well.
 The default language, however, is English so when scheduling your tests, make sure to select Spanish for each module if you want to take the tests in Spanish.

 At a GED test center, test-takers must provide current photo identification that includes their names, addresses, dates of birth, and signatures.
-Acceptable photo IDs include Driver’s License, Passport, Government-issued Photo ID, Military ID, or another form of national or foreign government-issued ID.
+Acceptable photo IDs include a Driver’s License, Passport, Government-issued Photo ID, Military ID, or another form of national or foreign government-issued ID.
 To learn all about what’s on the GED test, check out this page.

 A GED diploma or certificate (depending on your state) is awarded to candidates that have attained at least a 145 score on each of the modules for a total GED score of 580 or higher.
 There are four performance levels on a 100-200 scale: